newtmex/BioCrypt/README.md

 then check the file output.log to see the result of the analysis

+#SETTINGS
-Note you can change the minP and maxP variables to whatever you wish the minimum or maximum random percentage should be.
-The tW variable holds the amount of registered users you feel might register for the airdrop
+set the minP and maxP for the minimum and maximum likely percentage distribution of registered members in each group

+set verbose to true if you want every detail to be logged, or false if you just want to see what each participant will get